CODE Docker image

 2. Use the configuration file directly

-After starting the container, you can copy the configuration file out of the container, edit it, and copy it back to the container.
+After starting the container, you can copy the configuration file out of the container (using docker cp), edit it, and copy it back to the container.
+It is also possible to mount the configuration file, and modify it outside of the container.
 The container will notice that the configuration file has changed, and the service will be restarted (don’t forget the --restart always option when you start the container with docker run).

 Troubleshooting